havgirl/Kickstarter-analysis/Written_Report_Template.md

 ## Analysis and Challenges

 ### Analysis of Theater Outcomes Based on Launch Date
-This analysis demonstrates a comparison of outcomes (successful, failed, canceled) by month of year.
-This was achieved by creating a pivot table organized as follows:
+This analysis demonstrates a comparison of outcomes (successful, failed, canceled) by month of year and references a pivot table which had been filtered on critical data points including: Parent Category, Date Created Conversion (by Month), Outcomes and a Count of Campaigns (name).
-- Filters: Parent Category/Theater, Year
-- Rows: Date Created Conversion, by Month
-- Columns: Outcomes
-- Values: Count of name

 ![https://github.com/havgirl/Kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png](https://github.com/havgirl/Kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 This analysis provides a percentage rate of success/failure at each incremental goal threshold.
-This was calculated by creating a table utilizing **countifs()** formulas to hone in on goal threshold, outcome and subcategory criteria.
-Additionally **sum()** and percent formulas were used.
+This was calculated by creating a table utilizing **<sub>countifs()</sub>** formulas to hone in on goal threshold, outcome and subcategory criteria.
+Additionally **_sum()_** and percent formulas were used.

 ![https://github.com/havgirl/Kickstarter-analysis/blob/main/Outcomes_vs_Goals.png](https://github.com/havgirl/Kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)